MichalFrancuz/MichalFrancuz/README.md

 - basic of Java (classes, data structures, inheritance, exception handling)
 - HTML

-🌱 What I’m currently learning
+🌱 What I have already learned

 - programing by using JavaFX next by using Springboot
 - testing my code with JUnit